 Reviews of Hustler, Scag, and John Deere Zero-Turn Mowers

 With the introduction of affordable "Zero" turn or zero radius lawn mowers years ago, lawn maintenance has not only become faster for the worker, but more affordable for the homeowner or property owner.
 For the most part, lawn mowing costs have stayed the same for the past couple decades mainly due to the fact that today's commercial mower makes each job take almost half the time.
+The relatively new ability to make turns around a residential yard or to cover large areas of commercial property with a machine that can cut thick grass at 12 to 15 mph has made grass cutting not only easier, but more fun as well.

 Commercial Zero Turn Comparison: Scagg Turf Tiger

 The comment most users of the Turf Tiger give is "It is built like a tank."
 Not only is this zero radius mower fast and fun to mow with, its extra-strong mower deck and reliable shaft-drive makes it tough to beat.
+Turf Tigers with the larger motors are known for their ability to cut even Bahia grass at top speed without choking down.

 - Available Engine Sizes: 25 hp Kubota Diesel, 28 hp CAT Diesel, 27 hp Kohler (Air Cooled), 27 and 29 hp Kawasaki, 31 hp Kohler Aegis, and 35 hp Briggs Vanguard